theweboftrust/wot.id-public-docs/09_Data_Storage_And_Asset_Management.md

 **Core Architecture Principle: 100% On-Chain Data VALUES**

-All identity data VALUES—the actual information that defines a person or entity—are stored 100% on-chain on the IOTA Tangle using Move smart contracts.
-Supporting document FILES (PDFs, images) may optionally be stored off-chain with cryptographic verification, but the data VALUES themselves are always on-chain.
+All identity data VALUES—the actual information that defines a person or entity—are stored 100% on-chain on the IOTA distributed ledger using Move smart contracts.
+(The Mysticeti BFT consensus structure over a DAG is the *ordering* mechanism; the *storage* itself is the Move-VM object ledger — see `docs/2026_Code_Work/26-04-23_IOTA_Overview` §2.2 for the precise definition.)
+Supporting document FILES (PDFs, images) may optionally be stored off-chain with cryptographic verification, but the data VALUES themselves are always on the distributed ledger.

 ### 1.1.
 Storage Architecture Overview